 Eligibility.
-Officers, consultants and other key employees of the Company and its subsidiaries and affiliates (but excluding members of the Committee and any person who serves only as a director) who are responsible for or contribute to the management, growth and/or profitability of the business of the Company and/or its subsidiaries and affiliates are eligible to be granted stock options and/or stock appreciation rights under the Amended Plan.
-At present, approximately 100 people are eligible to participate in the Plan.
+Officers and key employees of, or consultants to, the Company and its subsidiaries and affiliates (but excluding members of the Committee and any person who serves only as a director) who are responsible for or contribute to the management, growth and/or profitability of the business of the Company and/or its subsidiaries and affiliates are eligible to be granted stock options and/or stock appreciation rights under the Amended Plan.
+At present, approximately 120 people are eligible to participate in the Plan.

 Shares subject to the Plan.
-If approved, the Amended and Restated 2001 LTIP would authorize the Committee to grant to eligible participants of the Company and its subsidiaries and affiliates, through December 31, 2006, stock options, and/or stock appreciation rights, for up to 4,700,000 shares of Common Stock, subject to adjustment for future stock splits, stock dividends and similar events.
-The maximum number of shares with respect to which an employee may be granted options under this Plan during any fiscal year is 500,000 shares.
-Options, and stock appreciation rights under the Amended and Restated 2001 LTIP which expire unexercised or are forfeited are not counted in applying the aggregate share authorization described above.
+If approved, the Amended Plan would authorize the Committee to grant to eligible participants of the Company and its subsidiaries and affiliates, through December 31, 2006, stock options and/or stock appreciation rights, for up to 4,700,000 shares of Common Stock, and restricted stock, for up to 250,000 shares of Common Stock, subject to adjustment for future stock splits, stock dividends and similar events.
+The maximum number of shares with respect to which an employee may be granted options or stock appreciation rights under this Plan during any fiscal year is 500,000 shares.
+The maximum number of shares which an employee may be granted as restricted stock under this Plan during any fiscal year is 100,000 shares.
+Options, stock appreciation rights, and restricted stock under the Amended Plan which expire unexercised or are forfeited are not counted in applying the aggregate share authorization described above.

 Stock Options.
 The Amended Plan permits the granting of stock options that either qualify as incentive stock options under Section 422(b) of the Internal Revenue Code ('Incentive Stock Options' or 'ISOs') or do not so qualify ('Non-Qualified Stock Options' or 'NQSOs').
-The option exercise price for each share covered by an option shall be determined by the Committee, but shall be at least 100% of the Fair Market Value of a share of Common Stock as of the date of grant in the case of ISOs or at least 85% of the Fair Market Value as of the date of grant in the case of NQSOs.
+The option exercise price for each share covered by an option shall be determined by the Committee, but shall be at least 100% of the Fair Market Value of a share of Common Stock as of the date of grant for both ISO and NQSO grants.
 The term of each option will be fixed by the Committee but may not exceed ten years from the date of grant.
 The Committee will determine at what time or times each option may be exercised.
 Options may be made exercisable in installments, and the exercisability of options may be accelerated by the Committee.